josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/css-grid-bar-charts.md

 - Set `grid-auto-columns: 1fr` on the container;
 - Set `grid-column: span x` on each one (where `x` is its value); and
 - Color in each bar.

+<CalloutPlusQuote>The nifty thing about this approach is: the chart will automatically be as wide as the widest bar; no math or percentages needed!</CalloutPlusQuote>

 Let's start with a simple, albeit contrived example: a bar chart that shows how many players are on the field at a time in a sport.
 (Not an especially useful chart, admittedly, but it's easily understandable data to work with.)